Developer1510/Developer1510.github.io/README.md

 ### 1.3 Images

 - Paste all your pin images corresponding to the same theme, into your newly created `fig` folder.
 - Next, replace the name of each image with the unique ID from the JSON file for the corresponding pin, like in the image below.
+From each pin, grab the value of the `_id` parameter.
+Foe example: from the line `"_id": "119aea85-e6a8-4a75-a3f6-9bfab4519ea2-pin"`, grab only the value - in this case `119aea85-e6a8-4a75-a3f6-9bfab4519ea2-pin` and paste it into the image name like so: `119aea85-e6a8-4a75-a3f6-9bfab4519ea2-pin.png`.

 ![arrow](/_imgs/Readme/image_rename.png)